 Grading Considerations for Transfer Classes:

 If you are being awarded a letter grade for a class you are taking elsewhere, you need a C or higher for a class to transfer.
 Current LSA practice also allows you to transfer in a non-traditional grade (e.g, a “P” for passing or “S” for satisfactory) that is a minimum grade of a C or higher (note: this threshold is our normal policy and different than the adjustment that was made for Winter/Spring/Summer 2020).
-If you are taking a pass/fail class at an institution that sets the lower limit of a passing or satisfactory grade below a C and does not enable us to see the letter grade beneath it to confirm that you received a C or higher, you will receive departmental credit for your class, regardless of whether the TCE indicates a direct equivalency.
-You can then contact the department to request an assessment of course content and mastery if credit for a direct equivalent is needed.
+If you are taking a pass/fail class at an institution that sets the lower limit of a passing or satisfactory grade below a C we will need official confirmation of the letter grade beneath it to confirm that you received a C or higher in order to award credit.
+If there is no official confirmation of letter grade available, departmental credit for your class may be awarded at the discretion of the college, and you can then contact the department to request an assessment of course content and mastery if credit for a direct equivalent is needed.

 Dual Enrollment (i.e., taking classes at U-M and elsewhere the same semester):